Daincha Leaf Webber

 The Caterpillars of this species live in a shelter consisting of a rolled leaflets of its foodplant.
 The caterpillars have been found feeding on

 The adult moths are orange with a faint intricate dark tracery on, and a dark line across, each wing.
 The forewings each have several dark spots along the costa.
-The forewings each have a slightly hooked wingtip, and the hindwings each have a slightly pointed tornus.
+The hindwings each have a slightly pointed tornus.
 The wingspan is about 3 cms.

 The species has been found as various subspecies across south-east Asia and the south-west Pacific, including